exacity/simplified-deeplearning/tmp/note/Representative-learning.md

   - basis: Features that are useful for the unsupervised task may also be useful for the supervised learning task
     - The effectiveness of features learned through unsupervised training heavily depends on the specific model architecture.
 For example, a top-layer linear classifier requires features that make the underlying classes linearly separable.

-#### When the initial representation is poor, unsupervised will be more effective.
+#### When the initial representation is poor, unsupervised will be more effective

 - Example:
   - Word embeddings